radicalbit/NSDb/docs/RestApis.md

     "metric": "[string]",
     "queryString": "[string]",
     "from": "[optional timestamp in epoch format]",
-    "to": "[optional timestampin epoch format]",
+    "to": "[optional timestamp in epoch format]",
     "filters": "[ optional array of Filter] "
 }
 ```